What is a typical class like?

 A good pair of outdoor trainers is all you really need, fashion trainers are not advisable as they offer little support or grip and you may run the risk of injury.
 An old t-shirt or top and shorts, tracksuit bottoms or running leggings are ideal.
 Some exercises involve getting down on the ground so be prepared to get a little bit dirty especially if the weather has been inclement– it’s part of the enjoyment.

 Unfortunately we can’t guarantee the weather but the instructors will ensure that you work up a sweat so make sure you bring a warm jacket etc. to put on after the session.
 Some people also like to wear a lightweight base layer, gloves and a hat during winter months.
-Try to arrive in your kit as changing facilities are limited.
+Arrive in your kit as there are no changing facilities.

 Where can I put my valuables?